Introduction to midPoint Query Language

 Item Path

-The item on which data are filtered is specified by item path.
-In its simplest form it is a name of object property, or names of items and containers separated by slashes.
-Such as:
+Item path specifies the item by which data are filtered.
+In its simplest form, it is a name of an object property, or names of items and containers separated by slashes, such as:

 • fullName